LiztheWz/My386Blog/_posts/2025-04-14-film-analysis.md

 I don't support gambling, but if you were to place your bets in - I would look away.

 I hope you've had as much fun as me in this data journey!
 My invitation to you would be to share what you've learned about the Oscars with family and friends!
-Show them the Streamlit and have them explore as well.
+Show them the (<a href="https://lizthewz-filmcode-main-xezj7n.streamlit.app/" target="_blank">Streamlit</a>) and have them explore as well.

 Feel free to look at my EDA code:
 Github: https://github.com/LiztheWz/filmcode